 If you're looking for a well-organised instructional on the guard, especially if you're small and quick, then this is definitely worth picking up.
 Despite the almost total lack of English, Sasa's teaching is clear and methodical, beautifully presented on both the DVD and the book.
 He includes both orthodox escapes and closed guard techniques, along with more exotic offerings, based around his love of spinning into sweeps and submissions.
 While beginners will recognise some of those escapes and closed guard attacks, this is better suited to at least blue belt level, when you're able to appreciate the more advanced open guard Sasa demonstrates.

 The language barrier is a minor issue.
 I would certainly have liked to know what Sasa was saying, especially when it came to the guard jumping, but I didn't have any trouble understanding what he was doing.
 The justification behind that particular pair of techniques may have eluded me, but thanks to Sasa's demonstration, I could easily repeat them: the instruction can't be faulted.
-Available to buy here, for £27, or if they're out of stock, check here.
+Available to buy here, for £27.